Programming-Project-2022-23-UniBz/course-project-manuelalessandro/README.md

 Justification: Gson was used for serializing and deserializing JSON data.

 org.junit.jupiter:junit-jupiter-api (Version: 5.7.1)
-Justification: JUnit was used for writing test cases for your code.
+Justification: JUnit was used for writing test cases for our code.

 org.junit.jupiter:junit-jupiter-engine (Version: 5.7.1)
 Justification: This is the JUnit engine required for executing JUnit 5 tests.